 With OCLC as project managers, libraries have experimented with interdependent collection development and management in the cloud.
-Specifically, institutions may share both analogue as well as digital resources in a cloud-based digital repository and shared physical storage vastly improving efficiency, value-for-money for the participating libraries, as well as freed up physical space.
+Specifically, institutions may share both analogue as well as digital resources in a cloud-based digital repository and shared physical storage, vastly improving efficiency, value-for-money for the participating libraries, as well as freeing up physical space.
 However, the print-on-demand collections are still troublesome from intellectual rights and licensing perspectives.

-OCLC WorldShare Management Services is more of a proper cloud-based collection management system presented in this manner on the OCLC web site:
+OCLC WorldShare Management Services is a more fully-fledged cloud-based collection management system, presented in this manner on the OCLC web site: